 As you manage clusters in Azure Kubernetes Service (AKS), the security of the workloads and data is a key consideration.
 Especially when you run multi-tenant clusters using logical isolation, you need to secure access to resources and workloads.
 To minimize the risk of attack, you also need to make sure you apply the latest Kubernetes and node OS security updates.

 This article focuses on how to secure your AKS cluster.
-You learn how to:
+You can learn how to:

 Use Azure Active Directory and role-based access controls to secure API server access